apple/foundationdb/bindings/bindingtester/spec/bindingApiTester.md

   - A global transaction map from byte string to Transactions.
 This map is shared by all tester 'threads'.

+  - A tenant that is to be used when creating transactions.
+This tenant must support an unset state, in which case transactions will be created directly on the database.

   - A stack of data items of mixed types and their associated metadata.
 At a minimum, each item should be stored with the 0-based instruction number which resulted in it being put onto the stack.
 Your stack must support push